-Abstract: Gran Canaria, due to its status as an island, has an isolated energy system (IES).
-This has made it dependent on itself for energy production, which is basically obtained from: (a) Wind and solar energy, which equals 19% of the total energy produced, (b) Energy obtained from the burning of fossil fuels in the energy produced.
-A solution must be found to the current production system, which is already partially obsolete and is due for renewal and/or decommissioning, in order to avoid "Energy Zero", which means a change in the production cycle.
-In addition, the incorporation of a pumped hydroelectric energy storage plant "Chira-Soria" into the Gran Canaria electricity system represents another, even more important, change in the dynamics followed up to now.
-Basically, this plant, which is hydraulically stabilized by means of a seawater desalination plant, incorporates energy storage by storing water at high altitude to be turbined under appropriate conditions.
-The new situation will be analyzed with this incorporation and the option of an integrated operation in the overall energy system of Gran Canaria will be considered.
+ARTICLE INFO A B S T R A C T Keywords: Reverse osmosis Seawater desalination Insular electric systems CO 2 mitigation Renewable energies The archipelagos of Macaronesia (Canary Islands, Azores, Madeira and Cape Verde) have isolated energy systems (IES).
+This makes the island systems dependent on themselves for energy production.
+In the case of an island like Gran Canaria, energy production is mainly obtained from: a) Wind and solar energy, 19 % of the total energy produced, b) Energy obtained from the burning of fossil fuels in the energy production equipment of the existing power plants.
+Thermal power plants, 81 % of the total energy produced.
+It is necessary to find a solution to the current production system, which is already partially obsolete and must be renewed and/or dismantled, in order to avoid "Zero Energy", which implies a change in the production cycle.
+In addition, the incorporation of the "Chira-Soria" pumped-storage hydroelectric power plant into the Gran Canaria electricity system represents another, even more important, change in the dynamics followed up to now.
+Basically, this plant, hydraulically stabilized by means of a seawater desalination plant, incorporates energy storage by storing water at high al-titude to be turbined under the right conditions.
+The new situation with this incorporation will be analysed and the option of integrated operation in the overall energy system of Gran Canaria will be assessed.